vearch/vearch/README.md

 ## Quick start
 ![docs/img/plugin/main_process.gif](docs/img/plugin/main_process.gif)

+* One-click binary installation, please see [docs/BinaryInstallation.md](docs/BinaryInstallation.md), [中文版](docs/BinaryInstallationZH_CN.md).

-* Quickly build a distributed vector search system with RESTful API, please see [docs/Deploy.md](docs/Deploy.md).
+* Quickly compile the source codes to build a distributed vector search system with RESTful API, please see [docs/Deploy.md](docs/Deploy.md).

 * Vearch can be leveraged to build a complete visual search system to index billions of images.
 The image retrieval plugin for object detection and feature extraction is also required.
 For more information, please refer to [docs/Quickstart.md](docs/Quickstart.md).